When it comes to Sony’s APS-C systems, it seems like wide-angle lenses are a dime a dozen, but most really aren’t that great.

 Size & Weight

-To start this off, as I do with most of my reviews, I’d like to talk about the size and feel of the Rokinon 12mm F2.0.
-It’s tiny and I love it!
+To start this off, as I do with all my reviews, I’d like to talk about the size and weight of the lens.
+It’s tiny!

-Coming in at 2.3 inches (5.8cm), this lens feels diminutive on a small body such as the Sony a6000.
+Coming in at just 2.3 inches (5.8cm), this thing feels incredibly small when paired with my also-small a6000.
+It’s literally pocketable.

 Overall, quite compact and a very good fit for a small APS-C body.
 It even fits perfectly in my Tenba BYOB 10 for storage.